 - PV Modules

-TNO, together with University of Twente, TKI Urban Energy, and RVO, are leading Activity 1.2 of the IEA PVPS Task 17.
-This activity is focused on identifying the requirements, barriers, and solutions for vehicle integrated PV (VIPV) on a global scale with the aim to make solar-powered cars a reality all over the world.
+TNO, TKI Urban Energy, and RVO, are leading Activity 1.2 of the IEA PVPS Task 17 focuses on identifying the requirements, barriers, and solutions for vehicle integrated PV on a global scale.
+Task 17 is an international collaboration with Japan, Germany, France, Australia, Austria, Spain, China, Morocco, and Switzerland focused on making solar-powered vehicles a reality all over the world.